mrudul-UmassD/SmartSprint_/README.md

 - **User Profiles**: Manage your account information
 - **Comments & Collaboration**: Add comments to tasks for better team communication

+## User Roles and Permissions

+SmartSprint implements a hierarchical role-based access control system:

+1. **Admin**
+   - Full system access
+   - Can create, edit, and delete all users including other admins
+   - Can manage all projects and tasks
+   - Default admin credentials: username `admin`, password `admin`

+2. **Project Manager**
+   - Can create and manage projects
+   - Can create users with Developer and Viewer roles
+   - Can view and edit all projects and tasks

+3. **Developer**
+   - Can work on assigned projects and tasks
+   - Limited to viewing and updating assigned projects

+4. **Viewer**
+   - Read-only access to assigned projects and tasks

+**Important Security Note**: On first startup, a default admin user is created with username `admin` and password `admin`.
+It is strongly recommended to change this password immediately after first login.

 ## Technologies Used

 ### Backend